 BEIGE FAT: “GOOD FAT”

-The neutral-colored fat, identified just a few years ago, has been harder to study because it's mixed in with brown and white fat and occurs in tiny pea-size deposits near the collarbone and along the spine.
+The neutral-colored fat, identified just a few years ago, has been harder to study because it’s mixed in with brown and white fat and occurs in tiny pea-size deposits near the collarbone and along the spine.
 At least in mice, it shows huge potential for weight management.
-According to the Dana Farber Cancer Institute, mice release the hormone irisin from their muscles when they exercise, which converts white fat into brown fat—a process called "browning."
+According to the Dana Farber Cancer Institute, mice release the hormone irisin from their muscles when they exercise, which converts white fat into brown fat—a process called “browning.”
 Since humans have the same hormone in their blood, researchers suspect humans also produce beige fat via exercise.
-Certain foods, like grapes, can also make 'em beige; that's why the juicy bites are one of The 24 Best Toppings for Overnight Oats.
+Certain foods, like grapes, can also make ’em beige; add the juicy bites to overnight oats or snack on them on their own to reap the benefits.

 WHITE SUBCUTANEOUS FAT: “BAD FAT”

 In distinct contrast to energy-burning brown fat, white fat is a plentiful, energy-storing type of adipose tissue with a low rate of metabolic activity found primarily in the hips, thighs, and belly.
 Dubbed “the inch you can pinch,” subcutaneous fat lies directly under the skin.
 It’s the fat that’s measured using skinfold calipers to estimate body fat percentage, and it’s found all over the body.
 While excess fat is never a good thing, subcutaneous fat—particularly around the belly—is what most of us think about trying to melt away.